 At this point, the organizers told the crowd they were sorry but it was time for Jordan to go.
 His time commitments for the week were pretty substantial so even having a few minutes to come and host the youth clinic was much appreciated by everyone connected with the AT&T Byron Nelson Tournament.
 Much to the crowds delight, and honestly, mine as well, Jordan said, “No, we have time for one more try.”
 What are they going to do, tell Jordan Spieth no??
 I don’t think so!
 Me?
 Yes.
 Jordan?
 Not a chance.

 So I teed up another marshmallow and Jordan begins to describe how he’s going to take a different approach.
 Asking me if I thought it was smart to run under the descending projectile, lay on the ground and catch it in his mouth.
 “What do you think Dan, could that work?”
 I think I may have been a bit sarcastic when I told him yes, sure, that might work.
 All I knew was Jordan Spieth, Masters Champion, had asked me for advice!!
 How cool is that?

 Well, the young stud pulled it off flawlessly.
 He did exactly as he described.
 And yes, the crowd went NUTS!
-What made it even better was Jordan tried to jump right up and when he did he lost his balance and fell over backwards onto the ground before somersaulting up onto his feet.
+What made it even better was Jordan tried to jump right up and when he did he lost his balance and fell over backward onto the ground before somersaulting up onto his feet.

 24 hours later the video clip had been posted and shown on every news organization in America.
 If you type ‘Jordan Spieth Marshmallow’ into Google you’ll get 10+ pages of sites showing the video.